haxtheweb/edtechjoker/fall-21/projects/p3-haxtheweb/README.md

 - A story that allows for leveraging properties - 1%
 - Teamnotes maintained with status updates, on github, published to npm in the end - 4%

+# Bonus oppurtunities
+- If your element can benefit from i18n - implement internationalization support in your demo.
+This means setting the language to one other than english (page level) and then translate your element's textual areas to another language. +1% *per language you add, up to 3 languages* (though you'll need to add more demo pages to illustrate this or create a select box that changes the page's language)
+- Add lazyloading support for all assets and the element itself +1% More to be announced as we move forward

 # Timeline
 - 2.5 weeks before Thanksgiving break
 - 2.5 weeks after Thanksgiving break